We’re refurbishing one of Scotland’s most iconic structures to secure it for generations to come

 The bridge sits above Waverley railway station and railway lines and provides a vital connection for both vehicles and pedestrians between the old and new towns, both of which are UNESCO World Heritage Sites.

-The logistics of maintaining access required careful consideration, collaboration and management.
+The logistics of maintaining access to the bridge has required careful consideration, collaboration and management.
 Utilising a suite of digital tools has helped us to mitigate and manage risk and minimise disruption to ensure successful project delivery.
-Using BIM we created a BIM Execution Plan to help inform buildability decisions and clash detection.
-3D laser scanning and drones helped us to model the bridge to support the council with planning and support with future maintenance on the bridge.
+Using BIM, we created a BIM Execution Plan to help inform buildability decisions and clash detection.
+3D laser scanning and drones helped us to model the bridge to support the council with planning and future maintenance on the bridge.